ubc-minetest-classroom/realterrain/README.md

 b. increase/decrease the **size** of the image (this may cause artifacts which will require a light Gaussian blur to remove.
 Be aware that applying a Gaussian blur will likely cause some elevation data to be lost, resulting in rounder less-jagged looking mountains and valleys.)

 ### Changelog
+#### 0.2.0
+fixed a few bugs/deficiencies:
+1. added check that all rasters are the same dimensions
+2. fixed bugs to appear/dissapear based on day/night cycle and appear at difference heights
+3. allowed decimal percentages up to two places for very scarce vegetation
+4. fixed two errors being thrown imageloader.lua and loader_bmp.lua
+5. added checks to use default nodes when biomes.bmp image is not present in rasters folder
+6. added fix to round biomes pixel values to avoid unexpected biomes at biome boundries (in case anti-aliasing were used in biome map creation - ideally anti-aliasing should not be used)

+added some additional features (mostly biome options):
+1. expanded available biome slots generated from the biomes raster image from 10 to 17 (17 was chosen simply because 255 is divisible by 17 and provides enough contrast between each value that it can be distinguished easily by the human eye when represented as RGB in an image, however there is no reason it couldn't be more)
+2. added several new biomes, including ocean and river (lake is the default water biome when elev falls below the water level)
+3. waterlily generation (with probability and max depth settings)
+4. base vegetation defined by surface node type (i.e. grass appears over dirt_with_grass)
+5. added generateores option to settings
+6. replace the tree_force_load table with a more comprehensive table of tree schems and properties such as:
+   - schems: number of schems for a particular tree type for randomly selecting from different shapes
+   - radius: for placing the tree correctly with the trunk in the center
+   - tradius: radius of the trunk for clearing decoration nodes that might collide with wide trunks
+7. added several new tree schems for generating biomes including grove trees, papyrus, cactus, and very large tree shapes (oak, birch, japanese maple, jeffrey pine, white pine, spruce).
+All schems use existing nodes available in the Minetest game.
+8. registered a chat command ("/generate", no quotes), which calls emerge_area to generate the entire area of the raster map, thus navigating the whole map to generate it is uneccesary.
+A map of size 500x500 takes about six minutes to generate

 #### 0.1.2
 - updated existing tree schems so that all leaf nodes param2 is set to 0 (decay).
 Tested all trees by digging trunk.
 - added grassy boulders and two new tree types (bonsai and marshtree).